-Guest entry by Piotr R. Gajos, a Product Assessment Specialist of RiskCE
+Guest entry by Piotr R. Gajos, a Product Assessment Specialist at RiskCE

 I’ve been dealing with the topic of the EU “New Approach Directives” concerning CE marking and other issues for ten years, once by working in the Norwegian unit Det Norske Veritas, which deals with product and management systems certifications, and currently as a Product Assessment Specialist in the RiskCE consulting office.

-EU’s “New Approach to technical harmonization and standards” was designed with the use of legislations implemented by the European Parliament and Council.
-Naturally, the best known legislations concerning the CE marking are the following directives:
+EU’s “New Approach to technical harmonization and standards” was designed with the use of legislation implemented by the European Parliament and Council.
+Naturally, the best-known legislations concerning CE marking are the following directives:

-Initially there were designed 21 directives applying to different branches.
-Today we’ve got about 26 directives concerning CE marking, and another dozen of directives concerning products, although they don’t allow placing the CE mark – e.g. the WEEE 2012/19/UE Directive, regulating the disposal of an electrical and electronic equipment.
+Initially, there 21 directives were designed to apply to different branches.
+Today we’ve got about 26 directives concerning CE marking and another dozen directives concerning products, although they don’t allow placing the CE mark – e.g. the WEEE 2012/19/UE Directive, regulating the disposal of electrical and electronic equipment.

-However, the New Approach system wouldn’t be able to function without the Council Resolution 85/C 137/01 from 1985, and the Council Decision 93/456/EEC from 1993 – which introduced the modules of conformity assessment and established the rules for using the CE marking.
-By this retrospection I wanted to show you that the EU’s New Approach system is yet quite young and has been working only since 1993!
+However, the New Approach system wouldn’t be able to function without Council Resolution 85/C 137/01 from 1985 and the Council Decision 93/456/EEC from 1993 – which introduced the modules of conformity assessment and established the rules for using the CE marking.
+Through this retrospection, I wanted to show you that the EU’s New Approach system is yet quite young and has been working only since 1993!